daalft/NarrativeSchemas/README.md

 Run `starter.TempStart <arguments>`
 where `arguments` are as follows:

--buffer <arg> path to buffer file
+-buffer ARG path to buffer file
--error <arg> path to error buffer file
+-error ARG path to error buffer file
--corpus <arg> path to corpus
+-corpus ARG path to corpus
 -f flag to indicate that path p is a folder, but does ONLY contain PLAIN TEXT files
 -nyt flag to indicate that path p is a folder containing NYT formatted files
--output <arg> desired filename of final output file
+-output ARG desired filename of final output file
--size <arg> size of schema (number of verbs).
+-size ARG size of schema (number of verbs).
 Default: 6
 -shuffle shuffle verbs prior to schema building
 -sort sort verbs prior to schema building
 -write write frequency file.
 Default: false
--beta <arg> set beta value.
+-beta ARG set beta value.
 Default beta value: 0.2
--lambda <arg> set lambda value.
+-lambda ARG set lambda value.
 Default lambda value: 0.08
 -fpi use full prepositional information for prepositions.
 Default: false
 -co chain builder only.
 Only runs the ChainBuilder (first part of algorithm)
 -so schema builder only.
 Only runs the SchemaBuilder (third part of algorithm)